Bishan, Singapore: Sports

 Bishan Sports Centre, formerly known as Bishan Sports and Recreation Centre, houses sporting facilities such as a sports hall, a stadium, a dance studio and a swimming complex.
 Managed by Sport Singapore, these sporting facilities cater to both the general public and professional athletes.

 Several major national and international level sporting events has been held at the Bishan Sports Centre, including the 2009 Asian Youth Games and the 2010 Youth Olympic Games.
 Bishan Sports Hall, which serves as the primary venue for gymnastics competitions in Singapore, has hosted gymnastic competitions as part of the 2009 Asian Youth Games, 2010 Youth Olympic Games and the 2015 SEA Games.
 It is also the venue for national-level gymnastics competition in Singapore.
 Similarly, the 4,200-seat Bishan Stadium has hosted the athletics and football competitions at the 2010 Youth Olympic Games and the 2015 SEA Games respectively.

 Bishan Stadium is the home of the Lion City Sailors, a professional football club that plays in Singapore Premier League.

 Opened in 2008, the Bishan Active park also offers sporting facilities to the residents of Bishan.
 This 24,000 square metres park houses facilities such as a roller blading track, basketball courts and a beach volleyball court, augmenting the facilities found at the Bishan Sports Centre.

 Infrastructure

 Transport

-Bishan is connected by road to the rest of Singapore via the Central Expressway, a major expressway connecting Northern parts of Singapore with its city centre.
-In addition it has its own Mass Rapid Transit (MRT) station, the Bishan MRT station, which is an interchange station on both the North South Line and Circle Line.
+Bishan is connected by road to the rest of Singapore via the Central Expressway (CTE), a major expressway connecting Northern parts of Singapore with its city centre.
+In addition it has its own Mass Rapid Transit (MRT) station, the Bishan MRT station, which is an interchange station on both the North–South Line (NSL) and Circle Line (CCL).
 Bishan also has a bus interchange that provides bus services to other parts of Singapore (such as Changi and Punggol).
 There are also feeder bus services that operate within the neighbourhood.